silently/wsmock/README.md

 **In short**: replace Gorilla's `*websocket.Conn` type with `wsmock.IGorilla` (or your own compliant interface) to be able to use a mocked conn in tests.

-Indeed, the main gotcha is to be able to call WebSocket handlers:
+In more details, the main gotcha is to be able to call WebSocket handlers:

 - with Gorilla's `*websocket.Conn` in the main app code
 - with `*wsmock.GorillaConn` in tests